chanthamoney/csci3081/Proj_02_Full_Feedback.md

 + Pass: Configuring GHI

-+ Pass: Run ghi for total number of open issues in Github repo (Found: 0)
++ Pass: Run ghi for total number of open issues in Github repo (Found: 1)

+[OPEN issue #18] :  Observer.h function is also called notify - change to updateState [chore]

 + Pass: Run ghi for total number of closed issues in Github repo (Found: 17)